solnic/text_parser/README.md

 url.position  # => {6, 29} (start and end byte positions)
 ```

-The `position` tuple uses a range format where:
+:warning: The `position` tuple uses a range format where:

 - The start position is inclusive (the first byte of the token)
 - The end position is exclusive (one byte past the last byte of the token)